Before you can use the CAD-Line | DXF tab to show a DXF drawing, you must File menu > Open DXF file-type to add the DXF element to the Assembly-Tree.

 Use the CAD-Line dialog-box | DXF tab to:

-•Show a DXF drawing that is linked to a DXF-Element see note|
+•Show a DXF drawing that is linked to a DXF-Element

-|•||Re-align the DXF Drawing with the CAD-Line
+•Re-align the DXF Drawing with the CAD-Line

-•Show or Hide different DXF Layers, and to change the colours of the DXF Layers |
+•Show or Hide different DXF Layers, and to change their colors

-|•||Convert DXF Entities into MechDesigner sketch-elements
+•Convert DXF Entities into MechDesigner sketch-elements

-•Clear (remove) the DXF Drawing from the CAD-Line
+•Clear (remove) the original DXF Drawing from the CAD-Line

-1.Click the down-arrow to select a DXF-Element in the list-box
+1.Click the down-arrow and select a DXF-Element in the list-box

 The DXF drawing shows in the graphic-area immediately.